Bryq vs The Predictive Index comparison page hero with pre-employment assessment headline

 Candidate Experience: Surveilled vs. Structured

-The proctoring suite is extensive.
-Webcam snapshots every 30 seconds.
-Device fingerprinting across 70+ technical factors.
-IP geolocation tracking.
-Focus-out detection.
-AI-powered answer detection that flags ChatGPT usage.
-CNN-based object detection for phones and tablets.
-For compliance-heavy contexts or roles where cheating risk is high, that level of webcam monitoring has a logic to it.
+Maki People’s proctoring suite is extensive: webcam snapshots every 30 seconds, device fingerprinting across 70+ technical factors, IP geolocation, focus-out detection, AI-powered answer detection, CNN-based object detection for phones and tablets.
+For compliance-heavy contexts, that logic holds.

-For most professional roles, it doesn't.
-A candidate with options will notice they're being surveilled like a test-taker, not evaluated like a professional.
-That hits completion rates and employer brand, especially when top talent in competitive markets already has three other offers on the table.
+For most professional roles, it doesn’t.
+A candidate with options will notice they’re being surveilled like a test-taker, not evaluated like a professional.
+That hits completion rates and employer brand.

-The candidate experience in Bryq is designed around a different principle: respect the candidate's time and intelligence.
-One cohesive assessment.
-Structured, scenario-based, and responsive across devices.
-No webcam snapshots every half-minute.
-No device fingerprinting.
-Candidate feedback is consistently positive because the format feels closer to actual problem-solving than sitting for a proctored exam.
+The candidate experience in Bryq is built around a different principle: respect the candidate’s time and intelligence.
+One cohesive assessment, structured and scenario-based, no heavy proctoring.
+Completion rates stay high because the format feels closer to real-world problem-solving than a webcam-monitored exam.

-The proctoring suite is extensive.
-Webcam snapshots every 30 seconds.
-Device fingerprinting across 70+ technical factors.
-IP geolocation tracking.
-Focus-out detection.
-AI-powered answer detection that flags ChatGPT usage.
-CNN-based object detection for phones and tablets.
-For compliance-heavy contexts or roles where cheating risk is high, that level of webcam monitoring has a logic to it.
+Maki People’s proctoring suite is extensive: webcam snapshots every 30 seconds, device fingerprinting across 70+ technical factors, IP geolocation, focus-out detection, AI-powered answer detection, CNN-based object detection for phones and tablets.
+For compliance-heavy contexts, that logic holds.

-For most professional roles, it doesn't.
-A candidate with options will notice they're being surveilled like a test-taker, not evaluated like a professional.
-That hits completion rates and employer brand, especially when top talent in competitive markets already has three other offers on the table.
+For most professional roles, it doesn’t.
+A candidate with options will notice they’re being surveilled like a test-taker, not evaluated like a professional.
+That hits completion rates and employer brand.

-The candidate experience in Bryq is designed around a different principle: respect the candidate's time and intelligence.
-One cohesive assessment.
-Structured, scenario-based, and responsive across devices.
-No webcam snapshots every half-minute.
-No device fingerprinting.
-Candidate feedback is consistently positive because the format feels closer to actual problem-solving than sitting for a proctored exam.
+The candidate experience in Bryq is built around a different principle: respect the candidate’s time and intelligence.
+One cohesive assessment, structured and scenario-based, no heavy proctoring.
+Completion rates stay high because the format feels closer to real-world problem-solving than a webcam-monitored exam.

-The proctoring suite is extensive.
-Webcam snapshots every 30 seconds.
-Device fingerprinting across 70+ technical factors.
-IP geolocation tracking.
-Focus-out detection.
-AI-powered answer detection that flags ChatGPT usage.
-CNN-based object detection for phones and tablets.
-For compliance-heavy contexts or roles where cheating risk is high, that level of webcam monitoring has a logic to it.
+Maki People’s proctoring suite is extensive: webcam snapshots every 30 seconds, device fingerprinting across 70+ technical factors, IP geolocation, focus-out detection, AI-powered answer detection, CNN-based object detection for phones and tablets.
+For compliance-heavy contexts, that logic holds.

-For most professional roles, it doesn't.
-A candidate with options will notice they're being surveilled like a test-taker, not evaluated like a professional.
-That hits completion rates and employer brand, especially when top talent in competitive markets already has three other offers on the table.
+For most professional roles, it doesn’t.
+A candidate with options will notice they’re being surveilled like a test-taker, not evaluated like a professional.
+That hits completion rates and employer brand.

-The candidate experience in Bryq is designed around a different principle: respect the candidate's time and intelligence.
-One cohesive assessment.
-Structured, scenario-based, and responsive across devices.
-No webcam snapshots every half-minute.
-No device fingerprinting.
-Candidate feedback is consistently positive because the format feels closer to actual problem-solving than sitting for a proctored exam.
+The candidate experience in Bryq is built around a different principle: respect the candidate’s time and intelligence.
+One cohesive assessment, structured and scenario-based, no heavy proctoring.
+Completion rates stay high because the format feels closer to real-world problem-solving than a webcam-monitored exam.

 AI Proficiency: Measured vs. Missing